belenjn/belenjn/README.md

 📝 I am currently studying Full Stack Development at Samsung Developers and I am also studying React in a Udemy course.

 📌Here I leave the link of my first project (which has the repo on my profile): 👉🏻 https://star-wars-first-app.netlify.app/ 👈🏻

-💼I would like to be a Full Stack Developer to be able to create more complete projects.

 🏠 I am open to remote or blended job offers.